Insights from Google’s John Mueller: Key Lessons for SEOs

 “The internet, search engines and how user’s search is always changing.
 So SEO will evolve over time as well.
 This includes both technical elements, like structure data, as well as considerations around quality.”

-Constantly searching for universal SEO tips and applying them to your site is not the way to go.
+Don’t continually search for universal SEO tips and apply them to your site.
 Instead, Mueller advises investing time in creating valuable and unique content that is engaging and brings something new to the table.
 Be sincere to your audience and honest with Google.

-Keep in mind that having good search results takes a team effort.
-Google must work on improving search, and website owners must improve the quality of their pages.
+Good search results take a team effort.
+As Google works on improving search, website owners must improve the quality of their pages.

 Content

-The quotes below following the theme of content optimization, a key area in SEO.
-John actually talks about this concept a lot.
+The quotes below follow the theme of content optimization, a key area in SEO.
+John talks about this concept a lot.

 It’s common for SEOs to worry about having too many repeated keywords on their pages.
-The general consensus is that Google may interpret this behavior as an attempt to manipulate the website’s ranking.
-But having a high number of keyword entries is okay as long as the content remains useful to the reader.
+The consensus is that Google may interpret this behavior as an attempt to manipulate a website’s ranking.
+But having a high number of keyword entries is okay as long as the content is useful to the reader.
 So whether it’s appropriate to include 10 or 100 keywords depends entirely on the content.
 This suggests that you should focus on quality over quantity.

 • Short content can still rank high.